 DARVOCET-N 100 (acetaminophen; propoxyphene napsylate) by Teva.
 Approved for minor aches, pains due to: headache sore throat flu toothache the common cold temporarily reduces fever.
 First approved in 1972.

 DARVOCET-N 100 is an oral tablet combining acetaminophen with propoxyphene napsylate, a weak opioid analgesic.
-It is indicated for minor aches and pains including headache, sore throat, flu, toothache, and common cold symptoms, with additional antipyretic activity.
-The combination leverages acetaminophen's central analgesic and antipyretic mechanisms alongside propoxyphene's opioid receptor activity.
+It is indicated for minor aches and pains including headache, sore throat, toothache, and flu symptoms, and temporarily reduces fever.
+The mechanism involves central analgesic and antipyretic action, though precise pathways are not fully established.

 Mechanism of action data is being enriched from DailyMed and FDA sources.
 Check back soon for updated drug intelligence.